 Lay your orange slices on a baking sheet.
 Make sure to space the slices so that they are not touching one another.

 Allow the oranges to dehydrate for 1 hour then use tongs or a fork to carefully flip each slice over so that it can evenly dehydrate the other side.
 Let this side dehydrate for 1 hour.
-Check to see if the slices are dried after 2 whole hours.
-If not, flip and allow to bake 1 more hour or until dried.

 Why use oranges for Christmas decorating?